 The company has no specific anti-takeover provisions in place.
 The fact that the company has a majority shareholder, Holland Pigments BV, in which the collective employees have a shareholding of approximately 25%, guarantees that the voice of the employees is heard.

 The company fully endorses the importance of a transparent and balanced provision of information to its shareholders and other parties.
-In accordance with principle 4.2 of the Code, the Company therefore makes every effort to provide such parties equally and simultaneously with information that is relevant to shareholders, with due consideration of the exceptions provided for under applicable law.
+In accordance with principle 4.2 of the Code, the company makes every effort to provide such parties with information that is relevant to shareholders, doing so equally and simultaneously, with due consideration of the exceptions provided for under applicable law.
 All this is set out in Holland Colours’ policy on bilateral contacts with shareholders.
-The full text of the policy is available on www.hollandcolours.com.
+The full text of the policy is available on ww.hollandcolours.com.

 Corporate Governance Code